 Cornerstone is an effective, nationally-recognized initiative that helps young people integrate into their communities and lead productive lives as they transition to adulthood.
 Participants learn the life skills they need to be successful and independent.

-Cornerstone is designed for youth age 15 to 21 who live in Wayne County, are diagnosed with a Severe Emotional Disturbance (SED), need intensive therapeutic services, and are interested in gaining life skills and being independent.
+Cornerstone is designed for youth ages 15 to 21 who live in Wayne County, are diagnosed with a Severe Emotional Disturbance (SED), need intensive therapeutic services, and are interested in gaining life skills and being independent.

 What makes Cornerstone unique and especially effective is the enhanced attention to integrated, consistent and continuous care.
 Cornerstone Facilitators are actively involved in helping each young person in the program transition to adulthood and adult services, even after the young person has “aged out” of a system of care.
 The Facilitators, who are also the youth persons’ primary clinicians, help coordinate a broad range of services to make the transition successful.